+■ Tall vegetation and phragmites are present on the interior of the pond and western exterior slopes of the Bottom Ash Pond.

-- Tall vegetation is present on the western downstream slopes. - Minor erosion and rodent burrows were observed in areas along the upstream slopes. - Erosion was observed under the inlet trestle on northwestern side of the Bottom Ash Pond.
+Minor erosion and rodent burrows were observed in areas along the downstream slopes of the Bottom Ash Pond.

 4.0 LIMITATIONS OF ASSESSMENT